How to buy Medibank (MPL) shares

 Medibank share price volatility

 Medibank Private Limited, an integrated healthcare company, provides private health insurance and health solutions in Australia.
 The company operates through two segments, Health Insurance and Medibank Health.
-The Health Insurance segment offers private health insurance products, including hospital cover that provides members with health cover for hospital treatments; and ancillary cover, which offers members with health cover for healthcare services, such as dental, optical, and physiotherapy.
-This segment also provides health insurance products to overseas visitors and overseas students.
-The Medibank Health segment offers health management and telehealth services to government and corporate customers, as well as distributes travel, life, and pet insurance products.
+The Health Insurance segment provides private health insurance products, including hospital cover that offers members with health cover for hospital treatments; and ancillary cover, which provides members with health cover for healthcare services, such as dental, optical, and physiotherapy.
+This segment also offers health insurance products to overseas visitors and overseas students.
+The Medibank Health segment provides health management and in-home care services, as well as a range of telehealth services to government and corporate customers; and distributes travel, life, and pet insurance products.
 Medibank Private Limited underwrites its health insurance products under the Medibank and ahm brands.
 The company was founded in 1976 and is based in Docklands, Australia.

 Frequently asked questions

 How to invest in the Cosmos Exploration IPO

 Everything we know about the Cosmos Exploration IPO, plus information on how to buy in.

 What is behind the bounce in the Zip Co share price?

 Shares in BNPL provider Zip Co have slipped more than 13% in the last 6 months.

 Why the AGL share price has rebounded today